HIPERFIT/hiperfit.github.com/_posts/2011-09-27-seminar-guest-and-reading-material.md

 It is time for another newsletter with forthcoming events.

-Our monthly seminar will be held on Tuesday October 4, 3pm (in Mødelokale A/B), featuring two talks by academic HIPERFIT members.
+Our monthly seminar will be held on Tuesday October 4, 3pm (in MÃ¸delokale A/B), featuring two talks by academic HIPERFIT members.

 Professor Brian Vinter will introduce us to Vectorisation, with